-But where are other Europeans supposed to go to snort, smoke, or ingest in peace?
-Cokeheads used to have that Bolivian jail where you could buy fishscale direct from the prisoners, but that’s now banished to backpacker lore, ruined by swaths of international media attention and a warden who realized that presiding over a state-funded gak factory probably wouldn’t look great on his résumé.
+Understandably, that piff pilgrimage is something that all Nordic stoners are very grateful for.
+But it does make you feel for other European drug users somewhat.
+Where are they supposed to go to snort, smoke or ingest in peace?
+Coke-heads used to have that Bolivian jail where you could buy fishscale direct from the prisoners, but that’s now banished to backpacker lore, ruined by swathes of international media attention and a warden who realised that presiding over a state-funded gak factory probably wouldn’t look great on his CV.

-In 2013, the European Monitoring Center for Drugs and Drug Addiction (EMCDDA) conducted a study of 42 European cities, analyzing local waste-water (sewage, essentially) to determine which drug was most widely used in each area.
+Luckily, it’s not only our hearts bleeding for the continent’s forgotten drug users; in 2013, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) conducted a study of 42 European cities, analysing local waste-water (sewage, essentially) to determine which drug was most widely used in each area.
 Some of the results were as you’d expect, but there were a few in there that stuck out a little, and those are the ones we’ve laid out below in our guide to Europe’s secret drug capitals.

 One potential reason behind the Belgian capital's fondness for blow is that almost 25 percent of the cocaine shipped to Europe from South America makes its way through the country, and a large chunk of that through the port of Antwerp.
-Conveniently—and kind of unbelievably—only 2 percent of the containers passing through the port each year are actually screened, meaning not a lot gets seized.
+Conveniently – and kind of unbelievably – only two percent of the containers passing through the port each year are actually screened, meaning not a lot gets seized.

-According to the EMCDDA study, Dresden is hugely into crystal meth.
-Weirdly, they're also most into hitting the pipe on a Thursday, when the consumption level spikes drastically compared with the rest of the week.
+According to the EMCDDA study, Dresden is huge into crystal meth.
+Weirdly, they're also most into hitting the pipe on a Thursday, when the consumption level spikes drastically compared to the rest of the week.

 Being so close to the Czech border helps the drug trade along nicely, but agents still bust between 200 to 300 drug kitchens in the region every year.
-Of course, a child could make meth (if he or she knew where to buy ephedrine and had profoundly apathetic parents), so it's still widely available—to the point where some dealers have introduced a loyalty system, handing out coupons to frequent customers so they don't switch to another supplier.
+Of course, a child could make meth (if they knew where to buy ephedrine and had profoundly apathetic parents), so it's still widely available – to the point where some dealers have introduced a loyalty system, handing out coupons to frequent customers so they don't switch to another supplier.

-The Yorkshire town of Middlesbrough, once known for fucking smashing it in the iron and steel game, now has the highest rate of serious opioid use in Europe.
-Named the "worst place to live in Britain" by revered cultural commentators Kirstie Allsopp and Phil Spencer, the town also has the UK's highest estimated number of opiate and/or crack users (one in 40 adults), and intravenous drug use is three times more than the national estimate.
+The North Yorkshire town of Middlesbrough, once known for fucking smashing it in the iron and steel game, now has the highest rate of serious opioid use in Europe.
+Named the "worst place to live in Britain" by revered cultural commentators Kirstie Allsopp and Phil Spencer, the town also has the UK's highest estimated number of opiate and / or crack users (one in 40 adults), and intravenous drug use is three times more than the national estimate.

 NOVI SAD, SERBIA

-Frankfurt's international airport and other high-speed transport links—namely the railway and autobahn—makes it a handy hub for smugglers.
-But it does seem that drug runners are passing through rather than sticking around; since an epidemic of drug-related deaths in the 1990s—and after measures named the "Frankfurt Way" were introduced to tackle it—the amount of drug fatalities has dropped massively.
+Frankfurt's international airport and other high-speed transport links – namely the railway and autobahn – makes it a handy hub for smugglers.
+But it does seem that drug runners are passing through rather than sticking around; since an epidemic of drug-related deaths in the 90s – and after measures named the "Frankfurt Way" were introduced to tackle it – the amount of drug fatalities has dropped massively.

-The little Catalonian town of Rasquera is only home to about 1,000 people, but—like much of Spain—is in a horrendous amount of debt.
-After the town called a debt crisis meeting, its council officials voted to lease seven hectares of public farmland to a bunch of stoners so they could grow some cannabis “for therapeutic usage and to pimp.”
-Pimping—in this case—means "getting baked."
+The little Catalonian town of Rasquera is only home to about 1,000 people, but – like much of Spain – is in a horrendous amount of debt.
+After the town called a debt crisis meeting, its council officials voted to lease seven hectares of public farmland to a bunch of stoners so they could grow some cannabis “for therapeutic usage and to pimp”.
+Pimping – in this respect, at least – means "getting baked".